garrandall/popular-music-data/tracks/convoy-c-w--mccall.md

 From the Illinois National Guard

 There's armored cars and tanks and jeeps
-And rigs of ev'ry size
+And rigs of every size
 Yeah, them chicken coops was full'a bears
 And choppers filled the skies